Co-Ed UTV TOUR

-- 2 hour van transport to staging in St. George, Utah
+- 2 hour van transport to the Fleet Warehouse meetup at 2:30pm MST in St. George, UT

 - Machine orientation and packing

-- 2 hour van transport back to Las Vegas for an evening arrival
+- 2 hour van transport for an evening arrival in Las Vegas

 - Plan to stay in Las Vegas this evening and fly out the following morning